mooses82/Document-Management-Website/README.md

 - **Password Email Reset**: Any members of your team has forgotten their login information?
 All they do is enter their email and they will receive a new password in their Email!
 - **Email Support**: Anyone can send a help ticket to you, which you can receive in discord & straight into you and your support team's email!
 - **Highly Deployable**: Activate this website in < 10 minutes, all you do is change your configuration and thats it!
 It will create your SQLite Database automatically and add all of your default users on first deployment.
+- **Discord Bot Management:** Allow you and your Support Team to reset passwords, usernames, emails and more conveniently through discord!
+Your familiar platform.

 ### Whats to come?